ethereum/go-ethereum/docs/_clef/Rules.md

 ---
 title: Rules
-sort_key: B
+sort_key: C
 ---

-The `signer` binary contains a ruleset engine, implemented with [OttoVM](https://github.com/robertkrimen/otto)

-It enables usecases like the following:
+This page provides a fairly low-level explanation for how rules are implemented in Clef.
+It is a good idea to read the [Introduction to Clef](/docs/clef/introduction) and the [Clef tutorial](/docs/clef/tutorial) before diving in to this page.

+{:toc}
+-   this will be removed by the toc

+## Introduction

+Rules in Clef are sets of conditions that determine whether a given action can be signed automatically without requiring manual approval from the user.
+This can be useful for automatically approving transactions between a user's own accounts, or to approve patterns that are commonly used by applications.
+This is a UI improvement for users making lots of transactions and also a security improvement because transactions that do not fit the pattern defined by a ruleset will not be signed unless they are reviewed and manually approved by the end user.

+Rules can define conditions such as:

-* I want to auto-approve transactions with contract `CasinoDapp`, with up to `0.05 ether` in value to maximum `1 ether` per 24h period
+* Auto-approve transactions with contract `CasinoDapp`, with up to `0.05 ether` in value to maximum `1 ether` per 24h period.
-* I want to auto-approve transaction to contract `EthAlarmClock` with `data`=`0xdeadbeef`, if `value=0`, `gas < 44k` and `gasPrice < 40Gwei`
+* Auto-approve transaction to contract `Uniswapv2` with `value` up to 1 ether, if `gas < 44k` and `gasPrice < 40Gwei`.
+* Auto-approve signing if the data to be signed contains the string `"approve_me"`.
+* Auto-approve any requests to list accounts in keystore if the request arrives over IPC

+Because the rules are Javascript files they can be customized to implement any arbitrary logic on the available request data.

-The two main features that are required for this to work well are;
+There are two core concepts that enable this rule-making procedure to work well:

-1. Rule Implementation: how to create, manage and interpret rules in a flexible but secure manner
+1. Rule Implementation: rules are created, managed and interpreted in a flexible but secure manner
-2. Credential managements and credentials; how to provide auto-unlock without exposing keys unnecessarily.
+2. Credential management: Auto-unlock is enabled without uneccessarily exposing keys.

-The section below deals with both of them
+This page will explain how these are achieved in Clef.

 ## Rule Implementation

+Although rules in Clef are written in Javascript, Clef itself is written in Go.
+To implement the Javascript rules in Clef, a ruleset engine is included in the `signer` binary that uses [OttoVM](https://github.com/robertkrimen/otto) to parse and interpret the Javascript and implement the rules from.

-A ruleset file is implemented as a `js` file.
-Under the hood, the ruleset-engine is a `SignerUI`, implementing the same methods as the `json-rpc` methods defined in the UI protocol.
+Under the hood, the ruleset-engine is a `SignerUI`, implementing the same methods as the `json-rpc` defined in the [UI protocol](/docs/clef/apis).
 Example:

 ```js
 function asBig(str) {